build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

 additionalAuthors:
   - authorGithubAlias: pfeler
     authorName: Perry Feler
-date: 2023-12-22
+date: 2023-12-19
 ---

 Let’s assume that you have an amazing idea for a new Internet of Things (IoT) project.
 What hardware makes sense for your use case?
 And how do you easily connect it to the AWS cloud?

-There is a lot of variety in IoT hardware, but given device constraints, there can also be many challenges – such as limited connectivity options, or integration complexity with other components.
+There is a lot of variety in IoT hardware, and given device constraints, there also can be many challenges – such as limited connectivity options, or integration complexity with other components.
 Security and software support can also vary.
 For many, a general purpose, all-in-one solution is ideal to accelerate development.

-One popular hardware choice is the Raspberry Pi Pico W (“Pico W”) microcontroller board for its low cost, versatility, and built-in wireless capabilities.
+One popular hardware choice is the Raspberry Pi Pico W (“Pico W”) microcontroller board, for its low cost, versatility, and built-in wireless capabilities.
 It is a compact, dual core microcontroller board that has built-in 2.4GHz 802.11n wireless LAN and Bluetooth 5.2 connectivity, making it easy to get your device connected to a network.
-You can learn about the Raspberry Pi Pico series of boards [here](https://www.raspberrypi.com/products/raspberry-pi-pico/).
+(You can learn about the Raspberry Pi Pico series of boards [here](https://www.raspberrypi.com/products/raspberry-pi-pico/).)

-The next step will be to connect it to AWS to take advantage of the choice and flexibility of over 200 fully-featured services – ranging from IoT data ingest, data storage, analytics, and more – allowing you to build a robust IoT solution.
-The starting point will be [AWS IoT Core](https://aws.amazon.com/iot-core/), which helps you securely connect and manage IoT devices at scale.
+Once you have a Pico W, though, the next step is to connect it to AWS to take advantage of the choice and flexibility of over 200 fully-featured services – ranging from IoT data ingest, data storage, analytics, and more – allowing you to build a robust IoT solution.
+The starting point for all of this will be [AWS IoT Core](https://docs.aws.amazon.com/iot/?sc_channel=el&sc_campaign=post&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=getting-started-with-pico-w-iot-core), which helps you securely connect and manage IoT devices at scale.
 Through IoT Core, your devices can exchange messages using MQTT, HTTP, or WebSockets protocols, and interact with downstream services.

 In this guide, we will walk you through quickly connecting your Raspberry Pi Pico W device to AWS IoT Core, so you can start building your cloud-connected IoT project.